Template: AEMO Generator Performance Standards (GPS)

 settling time andP

-Tests for items 6 and 7, which help demonstrate compliance to S5.2.5.5(c), S5.2.5.5(d) and S5.2.5.5(k) coming soon!
+Tests for items 6 help demonstrate compliance to S5.2.5.5(c), S5.2.5.5(d) and S5.2.5.5(k).

 The Analysis Nodes within this template assume Automatic Access Standards (AAS),however, we note that S5.2.5.5 is frequently a Negotiated Access Standard (NAS) based on the following potential criteria: